 rugged driving is on the rise.
 For the first time, people involved in fatal crashes are more likely to have drugs than alcohol in their systems.
 This was recently brought to the public’s attention in the high-profile arrest of golf legend, Tiger Woods.

 In “Tiger Woods is the New Face of America’s Drugged Driving Problem” published in The Atlantic, it said that shortly after being arrested for driving under the influence near his home in Jupiter, Florida May 29, 2017 Tiger Woods issued a statement saying the incident was the result of “an unexpected reaction to prescribed medications, not alcohol.”
-According to police documents, he blew a .000 breathalyzer and had fallen asleep in his car.
+According to police documents, he had failed a breathalyzer test and had fallen asleep in his car.
 Police reported that Mr. Woods told them he was taking Soloxes, a muscle relaxant combined with an anti-inflammatory, and Vicodin, a powerful pain killer.

 How frequently are drugs present in drivers?